insanum/votl/README.md

 A tag is required to have a space both before the first ':' and after the last ':' (or be at the end of the line).
 Note that a tag cannot exist at the beginning of the line.
-If a tag is at the end of the line votl can easily right align it to the |textwidth| using the ',,gr' command.
+If a tag is at the end of the line votl can easily right align it to the |textwidth| using the '\\gr' command.
 This will align the tag (if it exists) on the line under the cursor.
 You can also specify a range or select a visual range to align tags for multiple lines.